 1. Interactions with Non-Player Characters - Artificial Intelligence

-was the first of the two that I decided to research into as I felt slightly more interested in the idea of true intelligent interactions with NPCs within games.
+This subject was the first of the two that I decided to research into as I felt slightly more interested in the idea of true intelligent interactions with NPCs within games.
 I began looking into articles and papers that contained tests and existing projects where the games are focused around the AI.
 It came to my attention that the articles and papers that I found on this subject all have extensive research and knowledge on how to actually create fully working AI that integrates seamlessly with the game play.

 2. Using Psychology to Create Deep and Immersive Narratives in Games